Cerebral vasospasm following subarachnoid hemorrhage

 Aggressive, early and prophylactic treatment can markedly reduce the incidence of vasospasm but often requires early securing of the ruptured aneurysm.
 Three main modalities are employed:

-Nimodipine is the best known and most widely used calcium channel blocker, which dilates vessels, especially leptomeningeal collaterals.
+• nimodipine is the most widely used calcium channel blocker in this setting, which dilates vessels, especially leptomeningeal collaterals, and prevents vasospasm 13

-Balloon angioplasty is a more invasive neurointerventional technique requiring a guiding catheter and placement of an endovascular microballoon over a guidewire across the affected segment.
-Expanding the balloon disrupts the smooth muscle fibers within the vessel wall.
-There is a risk of vessel dissection or rupture.
-Once treated the spasm does not usually recur.
+• a more invasive neurointerventional technique requiring a guiding catheter and placement of an endovascular microballoon over a guidewire across the affected segment

-About half of the symptomatic patients will show severe permanent neurological deficits or die 1.
+Despite treatment, approximately half of all symptomatic patients will show severe permanent neurological deficits or will die 1.

 Updating… Please wait.